mahdi-shafiei/jaxkineticmodel/docs/SBML.md

 While `jaxkineticmodel` is compatible with SBML, not all .xml files are compatible/possible to simulate.
 This depends on the SBML model level and version that it was written.
 We here report a comparison in number of passed models with a comparison to libroadrunner using the [sbml-test-suite](https://github.com/sbmlteam/sbml-test-suite/tree/release).
-Libroadrunner is a high-performance simulation engine for systems biology.
+Libroadrunner is a high-performance simulation engine for systems biology[^1].
 We compare the simulations to the gold-standard dataset that is provided in the sbml-test-suite.
 We selected 500 models from the test-suite and filtered out steady state models.

-Discrepancies are models where we compared the output from JaxKineticModel to the ground-truth data and observed differnces between the time-series.
+Discrepancies are models where we compared the output from JaxKineticModel to the ground-truth data and observed differences between the time-series.
 Overall, libroadrunner simulates more than jaxkineticmodel due to some event rules not yet being implemented.
 In the future we hope to address all these edge-cases.